 This form is to be used to collect evidence to support the formal Danielson evaluations (via observation or pre- and post-conference).
 This does not replace completing the formal Danielson Framework evaluation via Tk20.

-Teacher Candidate: Observer:

-School: Grade/Subject: Date:
+Teacher Candidate: Observer: School: Grade/Subject: Date:

 Danielson Domains Evidence / Component

 The following is provided as a reference.
-Teacher Candidate and students when observing or during the pre- and Include the appropriate component next to each statement in parenthesis observation or conference.
+Actions and statements by the Teacher Candidate and students when observing or during the pre- and post-observation conference.
+Include the appropriate component next to each statement in parenthesis after you have completed the observation or conference.

 Domain 2: Classroom Environment

-2a: Creating an Environment of Respect and Rapport]
+2a: Creating an Environment of Respect and Rapport

 2b: Establishing a Culture for Learning

 2c: Managing Classroom Procedures

 2d: Managing Student Behavior

 2e: Organizing Physical Space

-Domain 3: Instruction - -
+Domain 3: Instruction

-3a: Communicating with Students -
+3a: Communicating with Students

-3b: Using Questioning and Discussion Techniques -
+3b: Using Questioning and Discussion Techniques

-3c: Engaging Students in Learning -
+3c: Engaging Students in Learning

-3d: Using Assessment in Instruction †
+3d: Using Assessment in Instruction 1

-3e: Demonstrating Flexibility and Responsiveness †
+3e: Demonstrating Flexibility and Responsiveness

-3c.
-Demonstrating Flexionity and Responsiveness -

-4

 Domain 1: Planning and Preparation

-1a: Demonstrating Knowledge of Content and Pedagogy
+1a: Demonstrating Knowledge of Content and Pedagogy 1

-11. D

-1b: Demonstrating Knowledge of Students 1c: Setting Instructional Outcomes
+1b: Demonstrating Knowledge of Students

+1c: Setting Instructional Outcomes

 1d: Demonstrating Knowledge of Resources

 1e: Designing Coherent Instruction

 1f: Designing Student Assessments

 Domain 4: Professional Responsibilities

 4a: Reflecting on Teaching

 4b: Maintaining Accurate Records

 4c: Communicating with Families

 4d: Participating in the Professional Community

 4e: Growing and Developing Professionally

 4f: Showing Professionalism

+ii.
+Showing Protosolohanshi

 Additional Observation Notes/Comments:

-Tanahar Candidata Initiala Observer Initials Detai

-Teacher Candidate Initials: Observer Initials: Date: